amanguptak/TDD-string-calculator-ts/README.md

-#  String Calculator – TDD Kata (TypeScript)
+# 📐 String Calculator – TDD Kata (TypeScript)

-This project is a TDD-based implementation of the **String Calculator Kata** .
+This project is a TDD-based implementation of the **String Calculator Kata**.
 It demonstrates test-driven development, clean modular code, and proper commit practices.

 ---

 ##  Features Implemented

 - Return `0` for an empty string
 - Return the number itself when a single number is passed
 - Add two or more comma-separated numbers
 - Support new line (`\n`) as a delimiter
 - Support a custom delimiter (e.g. `//;\n1;2`)
 - Throw error for negative numbers with list of all negatives

 ---

-##  Example Usage
+## 🧪 Example Usage

 ```ts
 add("");             // 0